 The intrepid Spanish first settled in North Carolina way back in the 16th century but golf arrived two centuries later in South Carolina.
 The Country Club of Asheville is one of North Carolina’s oldest golf clubs (inaugurated in 1894) and it has a rather intriguing story that involved a course swap in the 1970s.
-Linville (1892) is however considered the Tar Heel state’s oldest golf club.
+Linville Golf Club (1892) is however considered the Tar Heel state’s oldest golf club.

-Our North Carolina Best In State Rankings were last updated in May 2016.
+Our North Carolina Best In State Rankings were last updated in November 2020.
 Click the link to read the story.